ex1nhatvh/exment-manual/docs/install_xampp.md

 ## Correspondence when upgrading PHP version
 If you want to change the PHP version, please update it by following the steps below.
 ※Exment will not be accessible while the version is being upgraded.
-※The example below is the procedure for updating from PHP7.4 to PHP8.2.
+※The example below is the procedure for updating to PHP8.3.
 This is also a way to replace only PHP without updating all of XAMPP.
 ※The version upgrade method may differ depending on the environment, installation time, version, and installation method.

 - In preparation for work, stop apache and MySQL and exit the XAMPP control panel.

 - Back up the PHP folder (default is C:\xampp\php) and Apache folder (default is C:\xampp\apache) under the currently used XAMPP.
 Choose your preferred method, such as renaming the folder or copying it to another location.

-- Download new XAMPP in ZIP format.
+- If upgrade PHP7.4 to 8.3: Download new XAMPP in ZIP format.

    1. Access [XAMPP download](https://www.apachefriends.org/jp/download.html)
    2. Download the file according to the OS and PHP version you want to use.